developermauricio/naturalconexion/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 = ☞ Validate the Checkout Fields =
 Validate the custom checkout fields (including the default ones), and never miss any valuable information from the user.

+= ☞ Add fields and sections into multistep layouts = Add the fields and sections into any steps you created using the multistep checkout for WooCommerce plugin.
+[Multistep Checkout for WooCommerce](https://wordpress.org/plugins/woo-multistep-checkout/) plugin lets you split the checkout process into multiple steps so that the user is guided through the checkout until the payment is made.

 = ☞ Override Address Fields =
 By default, WooCommerce will change the address format based on the countries.
 Using this plugin, you can prevent the override address field properties and use the values set using the Checkout Manager plugin.

-= ☞ Reset to default fields =
+= ☞ Reset to Default Fields =
 Using this plugin, you can reset to the original state with the default fields on a single click.

+= ☞ Translate Ready to Other Language =
+The Checkout Field Editor plugin lets you translate to other languages as it is compatible with WPML, Polylang & Loco Translate translation plugins.
+To translate dynamic strings, use Polylang or WPML plugin.

 == 💎💎 Upgrade to Premium Version Now! ==
-The premium version of WooCommerce Checkout Field Editor (Checkout Manager) Plugin lets you add 17 different types of custom checkout fields and sections to your Checkout page, and make the best out of your Checkout form.
+The premium version of WooCommerce Checkout Field Editor (Checkout Manager) Plugin lets you add 24 different types of custom checkout fields and sections to your Checkout page, and make the best out of your Checkout form.

-A range of advanced features that it delivers include 17 custom checkout field types, display sections and fields conditionally, custom validations, compatibility with third-party plugins, developer friendliness with custom hooks, change address display format, price fields with a set of price types etc.
+A range of advanced features that it delivers include 24 custom checkout field types, display sections and fields conditionally, custom validations, compatibility with third-party plugins, developer friendliness with custom hooks, change address display format, price fields with a set of price types etc.

 == Premium Features ==

 = ☞ Custom Checkout Sections =
 Add custom checkout sections apart from the three default sections, viz., Billing, Shipping and Additional sections.
 The Pro version stands apart from the free version with the same functionality.

-= ☞ 17 Custom field types with File Upload =
+= ☞ 24 Custom field types with File Upload =
-The Pro version of WooCommerce Checkout Manager supports upto 17 field types, including the File Upload option.
-The 17 field types it supports are:
+The Pro version of WooCommerce Checkout Manager supports upto 24 field types, including the File Upload option.
+The 24 field types it supports are:

 	1. Text
 	2. Hidden